-A hiatal hernia occurs when part of the stomach moves upwards into the chest.
+A hiatal hernia occurs when part of the stomach moves upward into the chest.
 A person may need hiatal hernia surgery if the hernia causes severe symptoms or is likely to cause complications.
 Various surgical options are available.

-Not everyone who has a hiatal hernia will require surgery.
-Many people will be able to treat the condition with medication or lifestyle changes.
-However, for those who do need surgery, there is a range of procedures available, the most common being Nissen fundoplication.
+Not everyone with a hiatal hernia requires surgery.
+Many people may be able to treat the condition with medication or lifestyle changes.
+However, there is a range of procedures available for those who need surgery, the most common being the Nissen fundoplication.

 This article discusses hiatal hernia surgery procedures, expected recovery times, complications, and risks.

-Most hiatal hernias do not cause symptoms, and therefore treatment is not usually necessary.
-Those who have mild symptoms, such as heartburn, acid reflux, or gastroesophageal reflux disorder (GERD) may be able to treat their condition with medications or lifestyle changes.
+Most hiatal hernias do not cause symptoms, and therefore, treatment is not usually necessary.
+Those who have more mild symptoms, such as heartburn, acid reflux, or gastroesophageal reflux disorder (GERD), may be able to treat their condition with medications or lifestyle changes.

 - symptoms are severe and interfere with quality of life

 - symptoms do not respond to other treatments

-- the hernia is at risk of becoming strangulated, which is where the blood supply to the herniated tissue is cut off — a situation that can be fatal
+- hernia is at risk of strangulation, which is when the herniated tissue’s blood supply gets cut off — a situation that can be fatal

-- symptoms include bleeding, ulcers, or narrowing of the food pipe (esophagus), which is known as an esophageal stricture
+- symptoms include bleeding, ulcers, or narrowing of the food pipe or esophagus, which is known as an esophageal stricture

 The surgeon inserts a laparoscope, which is a thin tube with a light and a camera, into the abdomen to repair the hernia.
-The surgeon may also tighten the stomach opening to prevent the hernia from coming back.
+The surgeon may also tighten the stomach opening to prevent the hernia from returning.

-Laparoscopic repair has some advantages over other types of hiatal hernia surgery.
-These include:
+Laparoscopic repair has some advantages over other types of hiatal hernia surgeries.
+These include less:

 - risk of infection